Skip to content

 The Coffee Bar: Watching the Masters at Work

 One of the highlights of Mikado Coffee is the dedication of its baristas, who prepare each cup with a level of craftsmanship rarely seen today.
-The open coffee bar invites visitors to watch the brewing process up close, whether it’s a hand-poured drip coffee, a siphon brew, or an espresso made on vintage machines.
+The open coffee bar invites visitors to watch the brewing process up close, whether it’s a hand-poured drip coffee, or an espresso made on machines.
 The experience of seeing the coffee being made adds an extra layer of appreciation for each sip.

 Mikado Coffee Nihonbashi